 Answer: I’d say 90% of the time the answer would be yes (90% of all statistics are made up).
 But the rest of the time you’d have an advantage over other cameras.
 And it’s that other 10% of the time that can easily make the difference between a photograph everyone else could make, and a special one you can make because of the tool in your hands.
 But let’s face it: if you were solely basing your decision on “practicality” you’d probably buy a D700 and be done with it.
 So I don’t think that’s the issue.

 There’s the obvious practical argument, though: if you want to shoot film with Nikon’s CLS (you should be doing this, by the way… it’s a fantastic tool and another way to separate your well lit images from everyone else’s “natural light” images).
 The F6 is the only Nikon film camera to employ their Creative Lighting System.
-Even with the SU-800 control head, no other camera has the circuitry to trigger remote flash.
+Even with the SU-800 control head, no other 35mm film camera has the circuitry to trigger remote flash.
 Another obvious practical argument to move from the F3 or F4 (and older) cameras is, if you want to use a G-series Nikon lens (G-series lenses began the “no aperture ring” revolution in lens design), you are stuck with Program mode, or Shutter Priority mode – neither of which interest the Manual or Aperture Priority shooter.
 You need the Main and Sub Control dials on the newer cameras (the F5 and F6) to shoot G-series lenses with complete control.
 There’s also the VR component.
 I’ll have to look into this deeper, but I don’t think the older cameras support VR on the newer lenses.
 I’m pretty sure it’s a CPU/Contact thing.
 I’ll look into this and build this out later.

 Question: The F6 has a “Silent” mode.
 Is it really Silent”